nehc9050/HUDSMash/README.md

 * `requirements.txt`

 <h3>Scraping</h3>
-The  [scraper.ipynb][scraper.ipynb]  notebook handles scraping HUDS foods.
+The `scraper.ipynb` notebook handles scraping HUDS foods.
 Currently loads a csv of all the Harvard foods into pandas dataframe, prunes it so no duplicates are left.